By Terry Trucco

 The rep went on to say the hotel had asked Tripadvisor et al to remove all recent reviews of the property.
 A glance at the hotel’s Tripadvisor page indicates that likely happened.
 Just nine reviews appear (the hotel scored only three stars), ranging from “Wonderful stay” to “Sketchy!!!
 Scary!!!
 Low life’s throughout the parking lot and in hallways.”
 Nothing is posted after November.

-Still, we can’t say this leaves us feeling much better about the lengths some hotels will go to in an effort to get the guest reviews it wants, whether earned or not.
+Still, I can’t say this leaves me feeling much better about the lengths some hotels will go to in an effort to get the guest reviews it wants, whether earned or not.
 The business of crowd-sourced reviews remains a young and imperfect science.
 Or as FBI agent Jack Graham in Alfred Hitchcock’s Shadow of a Doubt says about the world, “it needs a lot of watching.”